kent-map/kent/19c/19c-marconi-biography/README.md

 In 1901, the Royal Navy and Lloyds of London agreed contracts with Marconi (Hong) By December of that year, 36 battleships carried the apparatus.
 The system was also adopted by the Italian, German and French navies.[“A Talk with Mr Marconi.”
 St James's Gazette - Monday 16 December 1901]

 In 1902, Marconi left Dover on board the Italian cruiser _Carlo Alberto_ which had been dispatched to England for the Coronation and was bound for Kronstadt.
-He conducted experiments on board the ship to his station in Essex.[“Marconi’s experiments.”
+He conducted experiments on board the ship to his station in Essex [“Marconi’s experiments.”
 Manchester Courier - Wednesday 09 July 1902/ “Marconi’s experiments.”
-Globe - Saturday 12 July 1902] including testing prototypes of the magnetic detector.[ODNB] By 1903, the Admiralty Marconi stations connected Dover and Dungeness Point[^ref9]
+Globe - Saturday 12 July 1902] including testing prototypes of the magnetic detector.[ODNB]

+By 1903, the Admiralty Marconi stations connected Dover and Dungeness Point[^ref9]

 In 1909, messages recording Louis Bleriot’s flight across the channel were sent by Marconi’s wireless including one from Calais at 4.59 “Bleriot flew with perfect steadiness till out of our sight, not very high above the water.
 Let us know as soon as you see him” At 5.52 a reply was sent from Dover “One of our representatives on Shakespeare Cliff saw Bleriot flying.
 He jumped into a motor car, raced over through Dover and picked him up at the North Foreland Meadow safe and sound.
 He is now in the Lord Warden Hotel, and has just started breakfast.” [“Another Account.”
-Sporting Life - Monday 26 July 1909]
+Sporting Life - Monday 26 July 1909] It was this year that Marconi won the Nobel Prize for Physics.

+During the First World War, Marconi served in the Italian navy.[ODNB]

 In May 1925, Marconi visted Dover in his yacht _Elettra_.[^ref1]. [“Marconi at Dover.”
 Dover Chronicle - Saturday 16 May 1925] He returned again in September, taking part in an experiment of coded signals which was conducted near the Goodwin Sands.[Alan Major "A tale of a man, two lighthouses and a ship." https://bygonekent.org.uk/article/tale-man-two-lighthouses-and-ship/]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/5/54/Elettra.jpg"